FRRouting/frr/doc/user/nexthop_groups.rst

    Allow a next-hop to be resolved at zebra level.
 Instead of beig considered valid, the next-hop is checked against route reachability at zebra level.
 This permits sending an incomplete next-hop to zebra, whereas it was not authorised before.

+.. clicmd:: force-nexthop-config

+   Allow a Nexthop Group to be configured in ZEBRA, even if the nexthop has neither an interface configured and no `allow-recursion` set.